The Wedding Vibes

 Traditional Customs and Rituals:

-The Bidaai ceremony is typically held at the end of the wedding ceremony, following the exchange of vows and the completion of all other rituals.
 It involves several customs and rituals that vary across different regions and communities in India.

 A Hindu wedding is a beautiful and traditional ceremony and these Hindu wedding rituals will help you plan a wonderful wedding.
 The ceremonies at Hindu weddings last for approximately 3-4 days and it is a lot of fun.
 From the pre-wedding rituals to the post-wedding ones, here is a detailed guide on Hindu wedding rituals.